jonathanbarton/trola-vending-machine-kata/README.md

 The point of this kata to to provide a larger than trivial exercise that can be used to evaluate your ability to create a more complete solution to a set of problems.
 You should spend no more than a few hours doing this exercise.

 The solution below assumes a UI based solution.
-The technologies
+The technologies you use can be anything as long as the code is viewable from the repository link that you submit.

 Setup
 ========